Skip to contents

 citations_percentage

-Numeric value between 0 and 1 indicating the percentage of top-cited edges to consider for key route identification.
+Numeric value between 0 and 1 indicating the percentage of top SPC edges eligible for the key-route path.
 Default is 1 (all edges)

 Value